Cogitri/tmplgen/README.md

     tmplgen [FLAGS] [OPTIONS] <PKGNAME>

 FLAGS:
-    -d, --debug      Print debug info
+    -d, --debug      Print debug info.
+Will overrule the verbose switch.
     -f, --force      Overwrite template, if it already exists -h, --help       Prints help information
     -V, --version    Prints version information
-    -v, --verbose    Be more verbose
+    -v, --verbose    Be more verbose.
+Is ignored if debugging is enabled.

 OPTIONS:
-    -t, --tmpltype <crate/gem>    Explicitly sets what kind of template we want to generate
+    -t, --tmpltype <crate/gem/perldist>    Explicitly sets what kind of template we want to generate

 ARGS:
     <PKGNAME>    Sets for which package the template should be generated